Erioifpud/shelf-electron/packages/ebus/README.md

 *   **Type-Safe Pub/Sub**: Define a consumer's API for a topic once, and the publisher's client (`emiter`) is automatically typed.
 This prevents mismatches between published messages and subscribed handlers at compile time.
 *   **Type-Safe P2P Communication**: Create logical, addressable `Node`s on the bus and establish fully-typed, point-to-point communication channels between them, leveraging `erpc`'s core strength.
-*   **Network Federation**: Connect multiple `ebus` instances together to form a larger, hierarchical network.
-The bus handles routing and state propagation seamlessly across the topology.
+*   **Hierarchical Networking**: Connect multiple `ebus` instances together to form a larger, tree-like network.
+The bus handles routing and state propagation seamlessly and efficiently up and down the topology.
 *   **Rich Data Type Broadcasting**: Thanks to its `erpc` foundation, `ebus` can broadcast complex data types like **Streams**, `Pin`'d object references, and more, not just JSON-serializable data.
 *   **Intelligent Message Dispatching**: When broadcasting, `ebus` automatically creates deep, isolated copies of messages for each downstream route, with special handling for complex types (e.g., fanning-out `ReadableStream`s, fanning-in `WritableStream`s).
 *   **Advanced Broadcast `ask`**: Publishers can broadcast a request and receive an `AsyncIterable` of results from all responding subscribers, enabling powerful patterns for data aggregation and service discovery.